awsbpfeiff/Systems-Manager-Labs/Lab_7_PatchManager.md

 Identity and Access Management (IAM), AWS CloudTrail, and Amazon CloudWatch Events to provide a secure patching experience that includes event notifications and the ability to audit usage.

+**Warning** \* **AWS does not test patches for Windows or Linux before making them available in Patch Manager** . \* **If any updates are installed by Patch Manager the patched instance is rebooted**.
+\* **Always test patches thoroughly before deploying to production environments.
+This is a customer owned responsibility.**

+In this section we will create Patch Baselines and Patch Groups.
+These will be used to decide which patches to apply to our instances and which instances to target.

 ### High-level Objectives